The Soldier's Details

 - Return Details 1945:

 - Singapore-Darwin-Sydney, HMT Arawa, Sydney-Melbourne by troop train, Melboume-Fremantle, HMT Strathmore.

 McGregor enlisted AIF 15 May 1941 later joining 2/4th MGB’s ‘B’ Company Headquarters.

 Escaped from Changi with Lieutenant Penrod Dean.
 Captured 6/4/1942 at Pontian Keechil in Johore State by Malay Police and handed over to Imperial Japanese Army on 7/4/1942.
 Sentenced to two years solitary confinement at H.M.
 Prison, Outram Road.

-After their capture, McGregor and Penrod Dean from 2/4th were marched into the Supreme Court, Singapore where they each received a sentence of two years solitary confinement.
+After their capture, McGregor and WX6067 Lt.
+Penrod Dean formerly Commanding Officer of ‘B’ Company No. 7 Platoon from 2/4th were marched into the Supreme Court, Singapore where they each received a sentence of two years solitary confinement.
 McGregor called the sentence “The March of Time”.
 Some of his other descriptions included:

 The Cat and the Canary – A Japanese prison guard creeping up on an unsuspecting prisoner in his cell.

 The Sky Patrol – Left Singapore a little too early.

 He Stayed for Breakfast – But disappeared as soon as he learned there was more rice for dinner.

 Gone with the Wind – That extra ration of rice!